a3-audio/a3-system/README.md

 1. Don't panic
 2. care the docs
 3. keep the Code clean
-4. Hinterlasse nichts, ausser deiner Wurst.
-5. Easter Eggs are welcome!
+4. Easter Eggs are welcome!

 ## Git
 To be simple we decided to use centralized workflow, described here: https://www.git-scm.com/book/en/v2/Distributed-Git-Distributed-Workflows

-1. Der Main Branch darf nicht direkt bearbeitet werden, die edits sollten immer in einem seperaten Branch gemacht werden und dann über ein pull requests zusammen gefügt werden.
-Die Ausnahmen bilden das [Blackboard](#Blackboard) in dieser README und die Korrektur von offensichtlichen Rechtschreibfehlern in der Doku.

-2. wenn du dir ein eigenes Setup bauen willst, erstelle dir ein Forck.
+1. Don't edit the main branch.
+Use pull requests instead

+2. If you need an own different setup forck this repo

 3. Clone this repo:
 git@github.com:ambisonics-audio-association/Ambijockey.git